User-Howard/The-Course-Plan-of-The-Magic-University/README.md

 ## About

-Welcome to the repository for "The Course Plan of The Magic University" – a solution that helps plan and optimize student life at the magical university, offering insights into course selections and schedules.
+Welcome to the repository for "The Course Plan of The Magic University" – a solution that helps plan and optimize student life at the magical university.

 ## Authors